 If you experience any of these symptoms, you should see a doctor, who may order urgent bloodwork to assess for possible infection or inflammation in the body.
 If a diagnosis cannot be concluded from bloodwork, a biopsy of the lymph node may be requested, which will show if it has benign or malignant features.

 How to treat swollen lymph nodes

-Painkillers or anti-inflammatory drugs can relieve pain or sensitivity on the area.
-A good home remedy is to take eucalyptus tea and use clay patches as they help to decrease swelling and strengthen the body's defenses.
+Analgesics or anti-inflammatory drugs can relieve pain or sensitivity in the area.
+A good home remedy is to drink eucalyptus tea and use clay compresses as they help to decrease swelling and strengthen the body's defenses.